berndporr/pyusbdux/README.rst

 There are only four commands::

       # Starts acquisition of n_channels at the sampling rate of fs
+      # on device with comediDeviceNumber.
-      # Returns 0 for success and an error code if not successful
+      # Returns 0 for success and an error code if not successful.
-      start(int n_channels, double fs);
+      start(n_channels, fs, comediDeviceNumber)
+      start(n_channels, fs)       # on the 1st comedi device
+      start(n_channels)           # on the 1st comedi device at fs=250

       # Checks if samples are available.
-Returns 1 if there are samples
+Returns the number of
-      # Otherwise zero.
+      samples.
+Otherwise zero.
       hasSampleAvilabale();

       # Returns one sample from all channels.